acoustep/component-generator/README.md

 ## To do

-* A setup command which creates the directory components are generated to.
+* A command that lists the components that are available.
 * Ability to publish views for customising before generation.

 ## Credits